Listen to this article

 Common Mistakes and Considerations

-- Applicability: FICA taxes only apply to ๐ก Definition:Active income is earnings from work, crucial for meeting immediate expenses and building wealth.earned income๐ก Definition:Earned income is money received from working, crucial for tax calculations and financial stability., such as wages, salaries, and bonuses.
-Investment income๐ก Definition:Income from sources other than employment, impacting taxes and financial planning. is exempt.
+- ๐ก Definition:Active income is earnings from work, crucial for meeting immediate expenses and building wealth.Earned Income๐ก Definition:Earned income is money received from working, crucial for tax calculations and financial stability.
+Only: FICA taxes apply to money you earn from a job, like wages, salaries, and bonuses.
+They don't apply to investment income๐ก Definition:Income from sources other than employment, impacting taxes and financial planning. from stocks or real estate.

-- Self-Employed Individuals: If you're self-employed, you must pay the full 15.3% as self-employment๐ก Definition:Freelancing offers flexibility and independence, allowing you to earn income on your own terms. tax.
-However, you can deduct half of this amount when filing your income tax return๐ก Definition:A tax refund is money returned to you by the government when you've overpaid your taxes, providing extra cash flow..
+- Self-Employed Individuals: If you work for yourself, you're both the employee and the employer.
+That means you're responsible for the full 15.3% FICA tax, known as the self-employment๐ก Definition:Freelancing offers flexibility and independence, allowing you to earn income on your own terms. tax.
+The silver lining is you can deduct the "employer" half on your tax return๐ก Definition:A tax refund is money returned to you by the government when you've overpaid your taxes, providing extra cash flow..
+Learn more in our self-employment tax guide.

 Bottom Line